Sober Living Resources for Nevada

 Las Vegas, Nevada

 Are you surprised that Las Vegas is on a list of fun sober activities in Nevada?
 It is possible to enjoy Nevada without drinking or using drugs.
-The city is home to countless attractions, including casinos, resorts, spas, restaurants, and theatres.
+The city is home to countless attractions, including casinos, resorts, spas, restaurants, and theaters.
 Play a little poker with friends and then hit up a show.
 Even just walking down the Las Vegas strip is an amazing experience in terms of people watching alone.
 Be sure to visit Las Vegas, however, only if you have a strong foundation of sober tools and excellent sober friends accompanying you — they will help keep you accountable.

 Benefits of Nevada Sober Livings